Distance measures in gravitational-wave astrophysics and cosmology: How to ``cosmologize'' gravitational-wave measurements

 It has been common within the GW community to use terms such as horizon distance, range, average distance, and sensitive volume.
 These quantities have generally been defined assuming that space is Euclidean.
 This is a good approximation so long as we are considering nearby sources, where nearby corresponds to $z\lesssim 0.1$ ($\lesssim400$ Mpc).
-Although this applies to NS--NS binaries throughout the advanced LIGO era, for more massive systems we can far exceed this distance.
+Although this applies to binary neutron star mergers throughout the Advanced LIGO-Virgo era, for more massive systems we can far exceed this distance.
 It is therefore advisable to update these quantities so that they properly incorporate cosmology.

 In particular, a number of simple scaling relations have come into wide use within the community.
-For example, \citet{1994PhRvD..49.2658C} and \citet{2005NJPh....7..204F} approximate the BBH waveforms with an inspiral relation, characterizing the SNR with a simple expression: {$\mbox{SNR}\propto {\cal M}^{5/6}/D$}.
-In addition, the sky sensitivity is described by:
+For example, \citet{1994PhRvD..49.2658C} and \citet{2005NJPh....7..204F} approximate the BBH waveforms with an inspiral relation, characterizing the SNR with a simple expression: {$\mbox{SNR}\propto {\cal M}^{5/6}/D$}\cg{, where ${\cal M}$ is the chirp mass and $D$ is the distance of the binary.} In addition, the sky sensitivity is described by:

 where $(\theta,\phi)$ are the sky locations and $(\iota,\psi)$ are the inclination and orientation of the binary. $F_+$ and $F_x$ are described in \citet{2009LRR....12....2S} and \citet{2011CQGra..28l5023S}.
 With ideal sky location and binary inclination and orientation, we find $\Omega=4$ and the binary can be observed as far as the horizon.
 For a Euclidean universe, the ratio between the horizon and range distances simplifies to the well know value of 2.26~\citep{1993PhRvD..47.2198F}.
 We can therefore estimate the range {for} BBH sources of chirp mass $\cal M$ as